-Now the EMI amount in earlier case was Rs 58,459.
-This amount in this case can be used as monthly SIP.
+Now the EMI amount in the earlier case was Rs 58,459.
+This amount, in this case, can be used as a monthly SIP.
 But we also need to consider the tax benefit of Rs 1 Lac availed on house loan investment – which is to be equated monthly.
-That amounts to Rs 8333 and resultant amount available for monthly SIP is Rs 50,126.
+That amounts to Rs 8333 and the resultant amount available for monthly SIP is Rs 50,126.

 So here is the calculation sheet for two types of investment scenarios.

-Second one is a slightly aggressive returns assumption based analysis.
+The second one is a slightly aggressive returns assumption-based analysis.
 Here the returns move from 15% initially to 7% in later years.
 But even then the returns of 15% are not that rare and have been achieved by quite a few funds in India for decades.

-Now what happens when these funds are sold after 20 years?
-There wont be any tax as long term capital gains is not taxed in India for stock market returns.
+Now, what happens when these funds are sold after 20 years?
+There won’t be any tax as long term capital gains are not taxed in India for stock market returns (till March-2018).